 That being said, there are a few fun places to ride that offer great views and good flow if you’re willing to seek them out.
 I’m still exploring the networks around the Bay Area, but here are the best places I’ve found to ride to date.

-***Important: There have continually been armed bike robberies in Bay Area mountain biking networks, particularly Wildcat Canyon and Oakland Hills.
+***Important: There have continually been armed bike robberies on some Bay Area mountain bike trails, particularly Wildcat Canyon and Oakland Hills.
 Please do not ride alone.
 Ride with a group and have a phone with you.

 North Bay Area Mountain Biking